Estimated Reading Time: 7 Minutes

 Although Risk Registers are unwieldy, they do provide the beginnings of a system and discipline around the assessment and ownership of your IT risks.
 This allows you to calendarize and set an agenda for review in place.
 Auditors are invested in seeking out evidence that you are doing the right thing.

-They want the evidence from logs and activities, from how you manage your approach to IT Risk.
+They want the evidence from logs and activities, to how you manage your approach to IT Risk.
 Moreover, they are looking for accountability – someone has to own the risks.

 A Scorecard is an excellent way of measuring your progress and assessing the main topics that need to be developed in every year or quarter.
-We have been using scorecards with our customers for many years now, and their indications always bring about much more clarity to reports and the overall action plan.
+At Spector, we’ve been using scorecards with customers for many years, and their indications always bring much more clarity to reports and the action plan.

-In the following chart, you can see the starting, current working – i.e. as it is today or at last review – and target Cyber Security profiles, based on the 5 functional areas of the NIST Cyber Security framework.
-It gives a simple view of how you are progressing your Cyber Security maturity levels.
+In the following chart, you can see the starting profile, current working profile – i.e. as it is today or at last review – and target Cyber Security profile, based on the 5 functional areas of the NIST Cyber Security framework.
+The tool gives a simple view of how you are progressing your Cyber Security maturity levels.

-The next part of the series that we will discuss is about Evidence Gathering – which means maintaining data that proves you are being compliant and improving your practices.
-It is a process that will make your lives much more comfortable during an audit.
+The next part of the series that we will discuss is about Evidence Gathering – which, as discussed above, means maintaining data that proves you are being compliant and improving your practices.
+It is a process that should happen in parallel while you are executing your action plan, and it will make your life much more comfortable during an audit.

-As always, talk to us if you need specialised assistance or if you have any queries or feedback about this content series.
-A reliable IT and Risk Management system will deliver your Action Plan the attention it deserves.
+As always, talk to us if you need specialised assistance.
+A reliable IT and Risk Management system will provide your Action Plan with the attention it deserves.
+At Spector, we specialise in technology risk management and have the tools and experience to make this process look simple.